 - Community Crop Storage Facilities: Developing winter crop storage in our communities.

 - ValleyFEST: A Celebration of All Things Local (formerly BALE Fest) on the Green in South Royalton on Thursday, June 11, 2015.

 - Royalton Community Radio: An all-volunteer low-power community radio station.

-- White River Timebank: Learn how you can participate in this timebank and exchanging hours (that stay local) instead of dollars and build your local economy at the same time.
+- White River Timebank: Learn how you can participate in this timebank and exchanging hours instead of dollars… and strengthen your local economy at the same time.